johnantonn/landmarks-app/README.md

 ## Prerequisites

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22 and it is implemented with the MEAN stack.
-The following needs to be installed to run this project:
+The following packages need to be installed to run this project:

 - Node.js
 - Angular CLI